DevExpress/testcafe/docs/articles/faq/README.md

 ### Can I use TestCafe to test React Native apps?

-No. You can use TestCafe to test anything that runs in a browser — including Progressive Web Applications and Electron apps.
-TestCafe can not automate native mobile applications, because they do not run in a browser.
+You can only use TestCafe to test something that runs in a browser, including Progressive Web Applications and Electron apps.
+TestCafe cannot automate native mobile applications because they do not run in a browser.

 ## Troubleshooting